 - You must be cleared to work with children and vulnerable adults if this is relevant to your role

-For more information on your personal eligibility, get in touch with one of our outstanding immigration lawyers who can provide unique, tailored legal advice and assistance: (+353) 061 518 025.
+For more information on your personal eligibility, get in touch with one of our outstanding immigration consultants who can provide unique, tailored advice and assistance: (+353) 061 518 025.

 What type of volunteering work can I take part in?